OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 #### Magical Secrets

 By 10th level, you have plundered magical knowledge from a wide spectrum of disciplines.
-Choose two spells from any class, including this one.
+Choose two spells from any classes, including this one.
 A spell you choose must be of a level you can cast, as shown on the Bard table, or a cantrip.

 The chosen spells count as bard spells for you and are included in the number in the Spells Known column of the Bard table.

-You learn two additional spells from any class at 14th level and again at 18th level.
+You learn two additional spells from any classes at 14th level and again at 18th level.

 #### Superior Inspiration